gguleid/SEP_REACT_1_18_2022/README.md

 - git branch by_your_name/hw
 - git checkout by_your_name/hw
-- implement the assignment under this feature branch.
+- implement the assignment under this feature branch